-2.10 Final Report (Completed Within Schedule)
+2.10 Close out report (Within scheduled timeline)

-Completion of research activity following the plan is considered a change in the protocol and thus must be reported to HEC.
-The criteria for research completion within the schedule are as follows.
+Completion of research activity as scheduled in the study plan is considered a change in the protocol, and thus must be reported to HEC.
+The criteria for research completion within the scheduled study plan are as follows.

-- iv.
-The number of enrolled subjects is according to the plan and the research activities approved by HEC are completed. - v.
-The collection, use and analysis of identifiable data are complete and data or tissue samples are no longer collected from the subjects. - vi.
-The Final Report or the manuscript is finished (except for a multi-centre research, in which the principal investigator takes the responsibility).
+- 2.10.1 The number of enrolled participants is according to the study plan, and the HEC-approved research activities are completed. - 2.10.2 The collection, use and analysis of identifiable data are complete and data or tissue samples are no longer collected from the participants.
+No request of secondary use of biospecimens from a specimen repository. - 2.10.3 Industry-sponsored study has an official "Close-out letter" from the sponsor.